 Marriage law is not just about church rules and regulations, but is to do with the law of the land.
 We do have to stay within the law, or the wedding would not be legal!

 The Marriage Measure which came into force on 1 October 2008 made it much easier for couples who could demonstrate a “qualifying connection” with a particular church to be married there, and specified a number of such qualifying connections.
-Where there is no historic, family or residence connection, couples can create for themselves a qualifying connection by attending church in that place for at least six months.
-For details please visit “finding a church” on this link
+Where there is no historic, family or residence connection, couples can create for themselves a qualifying connection.
+Many of the couples who marry here establish a link by attending twice a month for at least six months, and we are delighted to welcome couples who would like to do this.